AnswerDotAI/cold-compress/README.md

 While [PyramidKV](https://arxiv.org/abs/2406.02069) proposes increasing compression at higher layers, [ScissorHands](https://arxiv.org/abs/2305.17118) advocates for the opposite.
 ScissorHands finds that `Heavy Hitters` are more variable at higher layers, so larger caches are needed to reduce cache misses.

-Most other work proposes a uniform cache size.
+Most other work proposes a uniform cache size across layers.

 We introduce `--cache_length_pattern` to enable experimentation around this important hyper-parameter.

 To use a pyramid cache pattern, you can set `--cache_length_pattern pyramid`.

-Alternatively, `--cache_length_pattern pyramid` funnel will decrease
+Alternatively, `--cache_length_pattern funnel` will invert this, using greater cache sizes at later layers.

 The value passed for `--max_cache_length` represents the average cache size for pyramids and funnels.